What are are the security features of each type of document?

 Important information for document recipients (Data Protection)

-Please note that you are obliged, under the Data Protection Act 1988 and the Data Protection Amendment Act 2003, to keep these documents and their contents secure from unauthorised access, disclosure, destruction or accidental loss.
+UCD recommends, under the General Data Protection Regulation (GDPR) of 2018, to keep these documents and their contents secure from unauthorised access, disclosure, destruction, or accidental loss.
 Access to this data is intended for verification purposes only and should not be used for any other function.

 Secure Paper (Hard Copy Documents)